 As a service-area business, it’s best to choose Google Maps URL.

 Local Search Grid uses the Google Places’ Autocomplete feature to find where a business is located.
-However, because you are a service-area business and won’t be displaying your address in your Google My Business listing, the Google Places’ Autocomplete feature won’t be able to find your location on the map.
+However, because you are a service-area business and won’t be displaying your address in your Google Business Profile listing, the Google Places’ Autocomplete feature won’t be able to find your location on the map.
 To get around this we use Google Maps instead.
 When you give us your Google Maps URL, we are able to locate your business location from the coordinates set by Google in the Maps URL and use that location to plot a grid around it.

 If you’d like help understanding your Local Search Grid report once it’s run, check out this article in the Help Center full of useful insights and advice: